JDIgithub/Cpp_Guide/GPUprogramming.md

   - **Shared Memory**

-    - Shared memory is on chip memory which is partioned among thread blocks
+    - Shared memory is on chip memory which is partitioned among thread blocks
     - \_\_shared\_\_
     - The L1 cache and shared memory for an SM use the same on-chip memory